-Payroll deduction is a fantastic way to streamline the employee giving process and improve engagement with your company’s fund.
+Payroll deduction is a fantastic way to streamline the team member giving process and improve engagement with the disaster & relief fund.
 When done correctly, the ease of a one-time or recurring deduction can be a key value point when running a donation campaign.

 If you are already actively implementing payroll deduction into your donation process or thinking about starting, make sure you understand the IRS regulations.

 "Under a new record keeping rule effective for all cash, check, electronic funds transfers, credit card charges, or other monetary contributions of any amount made in taxable years beginning after August 17, 2006, the donor must obtain and keep a bank record or a written communication from the donee as a record of the contribution.
 Written records prepared by the donor (such as check registers or personal notations) are no longer sufficient to support charitable contributions.
 Bank records for this record keeping requirement include bank or credit union statements, canceled checks, or credit card statements.
 They must show the date paid or posted, the name of the charity, and the amount of the payment.
 Taxpayers who claim charitable contributions made by payroll deduction can satisfy the record keeping requirement if the donor has (1) a pay stub, W-2, or other document furnished by the employer that states the amount withheld for payment to charity, and (2) a pledge card or other document prepared by or at the direction of the charity that shows the name of a donee.
 An organization described in section 170(c), or a Principal Combined Fund Organization for purposes of the Combined Federal Campaign, will be treated as a donee organization for purposes of the new recordkeeping provision."

 See that part that says “(2) a pledge card other document prepared by or at the direction of the charity that shows the name of a donee.”
 That’s what you need to pay attention to.

 Let’s breakdown exactly what that means for you and the fund: a fully documented payroll deduction process.